 Blamed for hundreds of deaths over the course of recorded history, welcome the fearsome oceanic white tipped shark.
 These sharks are known for attacking humans by first bumping them then attacking.
 As formidable as they are though, they are also at risk of extinction due to over fishing and finning.
 Once again humans are playing a role in the livelihood of animals far and wide.
-Read more about these amazing sharks.
+The IUCN lists these sharks as Critically Endangered.

 First the Stats…

 Scientific name: Carcharhinus longimanus

 Weight: Up to 370 lbs.